 Selecting a Business Entity

-As you can tell by my overuse of the term LLC above, I chose the limited liability company (LLC) as the entity type.
-The four primary entity types are sole proprietorship, general partnership, corporation, and limited liability company.
+As you can tell by my overuse of the term LLC, I chose the limited liability company (LLC) as the entity type.
+The four primary entity types are a sole proprietorship, general partnership, corporation, and limited liability company.

-The majority of new business owners can make this decision on your own (or with the help of a mentor in your line of business), but I’m not going to knock the advice of a CPA or business attorney in this situation.
+The majority of new business owners can make this decision on their own (or with the help of a mentor in your line of business), but I’m not going to knock the advice of a CPA or business attorney in this situation.

 Entity Type and Taxes

 One last thing about entity types: how they are taxed.
 The sole proprietorship is taxed on the Schedule C of your personal return (Form 1040) at your rate.
 The partnership is taxed on a separate Form 1065, where income passes down to the personal level and taxed at personal rates.

 Additionally, multi-member LLCs are by default taxed as a partnership (on a Form 1065).
-For a LLC to be taxed as a corporation, you need to file a Form 8832 and “elect” to be treated differently.
-Finally, for a LLC to be taxed as an s-corporation, you need to file a Form 2553.
+For an LLC to be taxed as a corporation, you need to file a Form 8832 and “elect” to be treated differently.
+Finally, for an LLC to be taxed as an S-corporation (or S-corp for short), you need to file a Form 2553.

-I elected to be treated and taxed as an s-corp.
-Thus, I’m filing the Form 2553.
-Why the s-corp treatment?
-The s-corp is great in that it is not taxed like a regular corporation (at those high corporate tax rates), and it is not taxed like a LLC in that you don’t pay self-employment tax on 100 percent of your company’s earnings.
+My election was to be treated and taxed as an S-corp.
+Thus, I’m filing Form 2553.
+Why the S-corp treatment?
+The S-corp is great in that it is not taxed like a regular corporation (at those high corporate tax rates), and it is not taxed like an LLC in that you don’t pay self-employment tax on 100 percent of your company’s earnings.

-Form the Entity with a (Your) State
+Form the Entity with Your State

 I filed for the formation of my LLC with Texas using Form 205, the Certificate of Formation for a Limited Liability Company.
-I was required to pay a one time fee of $300.
+I ended up paying a one-time fee of $300.
 A couple of weeks later I received a copy of my Certificate of Filing.

-Edit: As some of the comments have suggested, consider incorporating in other states’ that might be more advantageous for whatever reason.
+Edit: As some of the comments have suggested, consider incorporating in other states that might be more advantageous for whatever reason.